ishanrt119/internship-chatbot/README.md

    ```

 5. **Configure your API Key:**
-   Create a `.env` file in the root directory and add your Groq API Key:
+   Create a `.env` file in the root directory and securely add your Groq API Key:
    ```env
    GROQ_API_KEY=your_actual_groq_api_key_here
    ```
-   *Alternatively, you can provide your API key via the "⚙️ Settings" popover within the app after running it.*
+   *(Note: The API key is securely loaded from this file and is never exposed in the UI.)*

 ## 🎮 Usage